by Jonathan Tallon

 How different was the ancient Roman approach to sexuality from ours?
 Completely.
 A happily (from his point of view) married freeborn man could also rape his male and female slaves, rape boys, and sleep with prostitutes, and neither his masculinity nor his sexuality (nor indeed his honour) would be in question at all.

-In ancient Rome, sexuality wasn’t defined by who (which gender) you had sex with, but whether you were either the dominant, active partner, or alternatively the submissive, passive one.
+In ancient Rome, sexuality wasn’t defined by who (which sex) you had sex with, but whether you were either the dominant, active partner, or alternatively the submissive, passive one.
 So long as a freeborn man was the dominant partner, little else mattered so long as no-one else’s honour was affected (and slaves and prostitutes had no honour to affect) (see Williams, Roman Homosexuality, 2010, 3).
 Sexuality was not tied to orientation, but to action – to be the active partner was to be virile and manly.
 To be a passive partner was to be weak and effeminate.

 The widespread acceptance of pederasty